Raku/nqp/docs/serialization_format.markdown

     +---------------------------------------------------------+

 ## Dependencies Table
-This table describes the SCs that are required to already be loaded in order to load this one.
-The number of entries this table has is supplied by the header.
+This table describes the Serialization Contexts (SC) that are required to already be loaded in order to load this one.
+The number of entries this table has, is supplied by the header.
 Each entry looks as follows.

     +---------------------------------------------------------+
     | Index into the string heap of the SC unique ID          |